-A physiatrist, or physical medicine and rehabilitation doctor, specializes in the nonsurgical management of back and neck pain.
+A physiatrist, or physical medicine and rehabilitation doctor, specializes in the nonsurgical management of spine and musculoskeletal pain, including back, neck, hip, knee, shoulder, arm, ankle, foot and elbow.
 While many doctors provide drugs to mask symptoms of pain, these drugs leave a patient debilitated and dependent upon them for pain relief.
-A physiatrist, on the other hand, provides techniques and treatments that enable back and neck pain sufferers to return to activity without surgery.
+A physiatrist, on the other hand, provides techniques and treatments that enable musculoskeletal and spine pain sufferers to return to activity without surgery.

-A physical medicine and rehabilitation (PMR) doctor may use a variety of tests to diagnose your back or neck pain.
-Physiatrists may also use spinal injections for pain relief and for diagnostic purposes.
+A physical medicine and rehabilitation (PMR) doctor may use a variety of tests to diagnose your back, neck, hip, knee, shoulder, arm, ankle, foot and elbow pain.
+Physiatrists may also use interventional injection procedures for pain relief and for diagnostic purposes.

-Essentially, a physiatrist has unique skills to offer a back or neck pain sufferer.
+Essentially, a physiatrist has unique skills to offer a spine and musculoskeletal pain sufferer.
 Instead of masking pain with drugs, a physiatrist identifies the cause of the pain.
 They often help patients relieve pain symptoms without surgery.

 Educational content copyright 2017 ©Prizm Development, Inc. All rights reserved.
 PrizmDevelopment.com • Centers of Excellence for Better Healthcare